bitnami/containers/bitnami/fluentd/README.md

 `FLUENTD_OPT`
 Use this variable to specify other Fluentd command line options, like -v or -q.

-### Mounting a volume

-Check the [Persisting your data](#Persisting your application) section to add custom volumes to the Fluentd container

 # Logging

 The Bitnami fluentd Docker image sends the container logs to the `stdout`.
 To view the logs: